guardian/scalatra-openid-consumer/README.md

 ## Usage

+Add the following resolver in sbt

+    "Guardian GitHub Release" at "http://guardian.github.com/maven/repo-releases"

+The current version is 0.1.0 and is available for Scala 2.8.1, 2.9.0_1 and 2.9.1 and is dependent on Scalatra 2.0.1

 In your filter class mixin the *OpenIdConsumer* trait along with the *UserAuthorisation* and *SessionStore* traits.
 This project provides default in-memory implementations for user authorisation and session store.
 For example:

     class Dispatcher extends ScalatraFilter with GoogleOpenIdConsumer with InMemorySessionStore with AlwaysAllowUserAuthorisation